 - Australian Association for Special Education (Nominated NSW Committee Member)

 - ANZMLearn: Australian & New Zealand Mobile Learning Group

 This reflects a lack of accessibility in how we present information.
 Universal Design for Learning (UDL) is a relatively new concept in higher education and requires us to reconceptualise how we think about educational practice so that a greater diversity of students is included.
 This means thinking past traditional lecture and text-based learning.

 In order to respond more effectively to the different learning requirements of our diverse population of students, we need to rethink the system.
 Universal Design for Learning means designing learning to be accessible from the start, limiting the amount of accommodations and modifications that must be made.
 This involves providing multiple means of representation, action/expression, and engagement.
-Join us as A/Prof Cumming will discuss the importance of UDL and ways that UDL can be implemented in a university setting.
+A/Prof Cumming discussed the importance of UDL and ways that UDL can be implemented in a university setting.